Developer API

 4. App Data Storage data

 Beyond login, your app can store E2E-encrypted data in the user's vault.
-Each (user, app_tag, svc_id) maps to one encrypted record, symmetrically encrypted by a filekey; KeyLockr stores only ciphertext.
+Each user has one encrypted record per svc_id, symmetrically encrypted by a random 32-byte NaCl secretbox filekey (not an AES key); KeyLockr stores only ciphertext.

 In data mode, after authorization reconnect the WebSocket as app.{sso_client_id} (again with the sig query param, this time signing "app.{sso_client_id}.{ts}"), then: